Class-wise Balancing Data Replay for Federated Class-Incremental Learning: Introduction

 \section{Introduction}

-Federated learning (FL) is a distributed machine learning paradigm that enables collaborative training of a shared global model across multiple data sources \cite{mcmahan2017communication,hu2024fedmut,haozhao1,fan2025ten}.
-It periodically performs parameter-level interaction between clients and the server instead of gathering clients' data, which can enhance data privacy while leveraging the diversity of distributed data sources to build a more generalized global model \cite{qi2023cross,fu2025learn,hu2024fedcross,kairouz2021advances}.
-Building upon this foundation, Federated Class-Incremental Learning (FCIL) extends FL by introducing dynamic data streams where clients sequentially encounter different task classes under non-independent and identically distributed data \cite{dong2022federated,wu2025federated,tran2024text,yang2024federated}.
+Federated learning (FL) is a distributed machine learning paradigm that enables collaborative training of a shared global model across multiple data sources \cite{FedSSA,hu2024fedmut,haozhao1,feng2024federated,fuless}.
+It periodically performs parameter-level interaction between clients and the server instead of gathering clients' data, which can enhance data privacy while leveraging the diversity of distributed data sources to build a more generalized global model \cite{liao2025privacy,qi2023cross,fu2025learn,hu2024fedcross,wang2024feddse,FedGH}.
+This mechanism makes it widely applicable to various fields \cite{liang2025tta,feng2025scalable,qi2024attentive,zhong2025unlearning,zhong2022flee}.
+Building upon this foundation, Federated Class-Incremental Learning (FCIL) extends FL by introducing dynamic data streams where clients sequentially encounter different task classes under non-independent and identically distributed data \cite{dong2022federated,wu2025federated,tran2024text,yang2024federated,fu2025beyond}.
 However, this amplifies the inherent complexities of FL, as the global model must integrate heterogeneous and evolving knowledge from clients while mitigating catastrophic forgetting, despite having no or only limited access to historical data \cite{lu2024federated,chen2024general,gao2024fedprok}.

 To address the challenge of catastrophic forgetting in FCIL, data replay has emerged as a promising strategy for retaining knowledge from previous tasks.
 Existing replay-based methods can be broadly categorized into two types: generative-based replay and exemplar-based replay.
 The former leverages generative models to synthesize representative samples from historical tasks \cite{chen2024general,babakniya2023data,wang2024data}.
 Its core idea is to learn the data distribution of previous tasks and internalize knowledge in the form of model parameters, enabling the indirect reconstruction of prior knowledge through sample generation when needed \cite{tran2024text,zhang2023target}.
 However, they often overlook the computational cost of training generative models and are inherently constrained by the quality and fidelity of the synthesized data \cite{chen2024general,liang2024diffusion,yoo2024federated}.
 In contrast, exemplar-based replay methods directly store real samples from previous tasks, avoiding the complexity of generative processes while leveraging high-quality raw data to ensure robust retention of prior knowledge \cite{dong2022federated,liang2024diffusion,li2024towards,li2025re}.
 These methods rely on a limited set of historical samples to maintain the decision boundaries of previously learned task classes.
 However, due to the lack of a global perspective on data distribution across clients, these methods are prone to class-level imbalance in replayed samples, which undermines the model’s ability to retain prior knowledge \cite{li2024towards,li2025re}.